-Refer to CBSE Class 10 Biology Management of Natural Resources MCQs provided below.
-CBSE Class 10 Science MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 10 Science with answers have been prepared as per the latest syllabus, CBSE books and examination pattern suggested in Class 10 by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 16 Sustainable Management of Natural Resources are an important part of exams for Class 10 Science and if practiced properly can help you to get higher marks.
+Refer to CBSE Class 10 Biology Management of Natural Resources MCQs Set A provided below available for download in Pdf.
+The MCQ Questions for Class 10 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
+Chapter 16 Sustainable Management of Natural Resources Class 10 MCQ are an important part of exams for Class 10 Science and if practiced properly can help you to improve your understanding and get higher marks.
 Refer to more Chapter-wise MCQs for CBSE Class 10 Science and also download more latest study material for all subjects

 MCQ for Class 10 Science Chapter 16 Sustainable Management of Natural Resources